13 Softball Fundraiser Ideas to Take Your Program to the Next Level

 Calendar Fundraiser Case Study – Lowell High School Softball

 Lowell is a small middle class rural town in western Michigan, a place where fundraising isn’t easy.
 Coach Matt Dood and the Lowell High School Softball team has done it all in the past, everything from pop can drives, other fundraising platforms that took as much as 20% of what they raised, to mattress sales.
-This year, they utilized our Teamfi calendar fundraiser, and came away with their highest generated revenue ever as each player raised over $300.
+This year, they utilized our calendar fundraiser product, and came away with their highest generated revenue ever as each player raised over $300.

 - Raised: $8,151